Upcoming Event Listings

 MONTHLY DAY RETREATS AND PRACTICE DAYS

 These monthly day retreats are a great opportunity to experience the benefits of retreat without leaving the city.
-Our theme this year is The Path of Freedom: Tools for Applying Ancient Wisdom to Modern Life.
-Each month, through meditation, reflection and discussion we will explore a different aspect of the path and see for ourselves how it relates to living well today.
+Each month, through meditation, reflection and discussion we will explore a different aspect of practice and see for ourselves how it relates to living well today.
 They are open to anyone interested in the topics, and no particular experience is required, though if you haven't meditated before you might consider taking on of our introductory classes.

-Cost: $40 ($20 low income) or whatever you can afford.
+Cost: $75 ($35 low income) or whatever you can afford. ($50 or $25 for a half-day.)
 You can pay by cash, check or credit card on the day, or in advance through just give or paypal here. *